Darren Waller Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 - Against the Chargers, Waller has averaged 59.8 receiving yards per game in his five career matchups, 1.7 fewer than his over/under for Sunday's game.

-- Waller has caught a touchdown pass versus the Chargers three times, but did not have multiple TDs in any of those games.
+- In five matchups versus the Chargers, Waller has had a touchdown catch three times, but not more than one in a single contest.

 - Note: Waller's stats vs. Chargers date back to 2016.

-- The Chargers have the NFL's 12th-ranked pass defense this season, allowing 237.6 yards per game through the air.
+- The 237.6 passing yards the Chargers allow per game makes them the NFL's 12th-ranked pass defense this season.

-- With 25 passing TDs conceded this year, the Chargers defense is ranked 18th in the NFL.
+- The Chargers have surrendered 25 touchdowns through the air (1.6 per game).
+They are 18th in the league in that category.

 Recent Performances

-- Waller did not record a catch in last week's game versus the Colts.
+- Waller did not have a catch in last week's game versus the Colts.

-- Waller has contributed with 0 yards on zero grabs over his last three outings.
-He was targeted times and put up 0.0 receiving yards per game.
+- Waller has also chipped in with zero receptions for 0 yards in his last three games.
+He's been targeted times, producing 0.0 yards per game.

 Waller's Las Vegas Teammates